mauroboffardi/decathlon/README.md

 The application uses an embedded Derby JDB Driver, so it is self-contained, no other resources are needed.
 Copy the WAR file into the webapps folder, start Tomcat, and open a browser to the location `http://localhost:8080/decatlon`.
 At first startup, the DB will be initialized and the tables created.
-*Note:* in current version the Database files (decathlonDB) are created directly under the main execution dir of Java (or Eclipse).
-This is not optimal, an improvement is the configuration of the data directory.
+*Note:* by Derby default the Database files (decathlonDB) are created directly under the main execution directory of Java (or Eclipse).
+To locate files in a directory of choice, add an absolute path as command line parameter of Tomcat: `-Dderby.system.home=`*<Absolutepath>*.
 To re-initialize the data, just stop Tomcat, remove the `decathlonDB` directory, and restart.

 ## Development notes